philzook58/philzook58.github.io/_notes/Logic/egglog-notes.md

 D ::= A | | Q ⊃ D | D ∧ D | ∀x..:Q, D | p -> D

+## ASP
+ASP kind of has it's own notion of worlds or contexts.
+Branching.
+Sets of possibilities.
+ASP is justifiable according to greenberg.
+I'm not so sure.

+The choice cnstructor is compileable to negation?

+## Command Ideas
 include is idiot modules.
 Would be a nice little feature Wow. let is super goofy.
 Wildcards would be appreciated.